 He has been an active volunteer in many church, civic and professional organization programs.
 He has served in a medical mission to the nation of Haiti, and he has actively and financially supported patient care and education programs for that country.
 Dr. Langsdon also helps the underserved in the Mid South by providing pro bono reconstructive facial plastic surgical service for the working poor through the Memphis Church Health Center’s volunteer surgical subspecialty service program.
-In addition, he spends hours each day teaching medical residents in training as well as young doctors specializing in facial plastic surgery.
+In addition, he has spent thousands of hours teaching medical residents in training as well as young doctors specializing in facial plastic surgery.

 On a national level, Dr. Langsdon has served on many committees of the American Academy of Facial Plastic & Reconstructive Surgery (AAFPRS) and recently served as the 2018-2019 President of the organization.
 He has served in leadership positions as committee chairs, as a member of the AAFPRS board of directors from 2015-2017 and as the national Fall Meeting Program Chair from 2016 through 2018.
 Through the program chair position, he has planned, organized, and overseen this national medical education program for the entire AAFPRS organization, that provides Accreditation Council on Continuing Medical Education (ACCME) credits (CME) for those physicians specializing in Facial Plastic Surgery.
 These programs are national symposiums in which doctors exchange the latest information regarding the standard of care, surgical techniques, and new developments in facial plastic and reconstructive surgery, as well as non-surgical facial aesthetic procedures and technology.
 Dr. Langsdon also directs an AAFPRS sponsored fellowship training program for young doctors who spend an additional year assisting Dr. Langsdon as they learn to specialize in facial plastic surgery.

 He is also the founder of the Foundation for Facial Aesthetic Surgery, a 501c3 non-profit organization that runs an annual multi-specialty medical education program for facial plastic surgeons, plastic surgeons, dermatologists, and eye plastic surgeons.
 Dr. Langsdon has organized this multi-specialty training program for 25 years.